mpeschke/atmel-at89s51-mcu-examples/README.md

 >*\# apt install -y sdcc sdcc-ucsim*

-Optional components (sdcc documentation, avrdude to flash the firmware, and the MCU 8051 IDE for the sdcc compiler):
+Optional components (sdcc documentation, avrdude to flash the firmware, and the MCU 8051 IDE for a sdcc IDE):

 >*\# apt install -y sdcc-doc avrdude mcu8051ide*